-Saitou, who was always in a good mood in the bath, just smirked somewhat lazily.
+Saitou, always in a good mood in the bath, just smirked somewhat lazily.

-Sano laid his head back with a slight moan.
+Sano laid his head back with a groan.
 “Just for future reference, spit is not enough.
 It might be days.”

 Despite the dire quality of this pronouncement, Saitou was still smirking.

 “You think it’s funny,” Sano growled, “but it’s your fucking fault!”
-Standing up abruptly and turning, he bent over and demanded, “Does this look comfortable to you?”
+Standing abruptly with an upward rush of water and turning as it splashed back down, he bent over and demanded, “Does this look comfortable to you?”